AroshaJ/python-analyst-utility/docs/index.md

 pip install python-analyst-utility
 ```

+You can also find the library on [PyPI here](https://pypi.org/project/python-analyst-utility/).

 ---

 ## Utilities Overview

 ### 1. **Excel Helper**
 Effortlessly manage Excel files with utilities to:

 - Open, save, and refresh workbooks.
 - Extract data into pandas DataFrames or from specific cells/ranges.

 ### 2. **CSV Helper**
 Simplify operations on CSV files:

 - Load CSVs into pandas DataFrames with robust error handling.
 - Store DataFrames to user-defined paths or the Downloads folder.

 ### 3. **File Storage Manager**
 Comprehensive file management utilities:

 - Create folders and clear their contents.
 - Dynamically locate system folders like Documents and Downloads.
 - Print directory structures and normalise file paths for cross-platform compatibility.

 ### 4. **Pandas Transformation Helper**
 A versatile utility for pandas DataFrame transformations:

 - Perform diagnostic operations like retrieving column lists and printing metadata.
 - Transform DataFrames by renaming, reordering, and converting column types.
 - Clean and prepare data with methods to handle NaNs, duplicates, and formatting inconsistencies.